-Camper remodels can be great projects for just about anyone.
-Some of the most popular remodels stem from budding interior decorators, hobbyist investors that can turn a profit doing something they love.
+Some of the most popular camper remodels stem from budding interior decorators or hobbyist investors that can turn a profit doing something they love.
 Of course, many camper remodels are just a fan of campers wanting a nice space to create memories with their family.
 Or even big stars who use campers on set, like Ellen Pompeo’s Camper Makeover we wrote about.

 Since more people are realizing the benefits of living in affordable small homes the demand for remodeled and updated campers is very high.
-You can go on Ebay or Craigslist and find practically any make, model, or style.
+You can go to eBay or Craigslist and find practically any make, model, or style.

 This 1976 Argosy was found on Craigslist and it is a beautiful example of a well-done camper remodel!